valebonato/DYNQUAL/README.md

 # DYNQUAL
-This repository contains all the information to install and simulate the model DYNQUAL
+This repository contains all the information to use the model DYNQUAL